 I began to improve.

 After a few months, I had an increase in symptoms.
-My Coping With Flashbacks increased in intensity and my nightmares kept me from sleeping for days at a time.
+My flashbacks increased in intensity and my nightmares kept me from sleeping for days at a time.
 I experienced a torrent of symptoms and again began to have thoughts of suicide.
 This time, I was honest with myself, and my therapist.
 I went down to the Hospital with my brother and father and checked myself in for another stay.

 If I ever experience another episode like that, I’ll do the same.